 Coursera Introduction to User Experience Design (Georgia Tech)

 Coursera: User Experience Research and Design Specialization (Uni of Michigan)

-edX: Introduction to Design Thinking (Micosoft)
+edX: Design Thinking Fundamentals (Micosoft)

 Masters Degrees for UX Education